maurusian/DarijaBot/Task 1 - article generation/README.md

 This is not the only task that creates automated articles, since T23 for example handles the creation of time-related articles, but it specializes in automated articles that have a free or general format, which has to be defined using a text template, as opposed to T23 where the format is technically predefined and constant using templates.

+The ary documentation for this task can be found at: https://w.wiki/8Ydn

 ## Subclasses and subtasks:
 ### Subclasses:
 There are three types of tasks in the T1 class: